nazirait/IDAProject/README.md

 The data set is taken from: https://www.kaggle.com/joeshamen/world-university-rankings-2020

-Note: The scatter plot for the Research question Q2 is not visible in the Git.
+Note: As for the Data visualisation part I used complicated visualisation libraries.
+Therefore, some graphs are not visible through git.